3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/ajax/api-intro-with-ajax.md

 #### `.catch()`

 A promise method for when the AJAX call fails.
 These failures can occur for a variety of reasons.
 Internet went down, url is incomplete, the server you're hitting running into errors... it's important to know why things go wrong when they do.
-That's why the catch method allows you to catch and interperate errors when they occur.
+That's why the catch method allows you to catch and interpret errors when they occur.

 ```js
 .catch(function (error){